Cadry's Kitchen

 Crab cakes

-Vegan crab cakes on plate with lemon dill aioli.
+Vegan crab cakes on plate with lemon dill aioli serving sauce and lemon wedges.

 The cakes have layered flavors of Old Bay seasoning, lemon zest, lemon juice, hot sauce, and stoneground mustard for zing.
 They’re finished with a dollop of lemon dill aioli.